mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 constructs.

 **A data model**, on the other end, can directly be used for network automation.
-As an example, YANG data models {{!RFC7950}} can generate an APIs, to be accessed by protocols such as NETCONF and RESTCONF.
+As an example, YANG data models {{!RFC7950}} can generate APIs, to be accessed by protocols such as NETCONF and RESTCONF.